Shareholders approve Reynolds' acquisition of Lorillard

 The company said on Wednesday that about 451 million of its outstanding shares were voted in favor of the proposal to issue stock to Lorillard shareholders for the acquisition. (bit.ly/1ywZI15)

-More than 451 million shares of Reynolds were voted in favor of issuing stock to British American Tobacco Plc, its largest shareholder with a 42 percent stake.
+More than 451 million shares of Reynolds were voted in favor of issuing stock to British American Tobacco Plc (BATS.L), its largest shareholder with a 42 percent stake.

 The number of shares voted in favor of the two proposals separately represent about 85 percent of Reynolds’ outstanding shares as of Oct.
 6. Both the proposals had to be approved by Reynolds’ shareholders to complete the merger.